 3. Value KPI for Contracts

 The meaning of “value” depends on who’s asking.
 To finance, contract value might be the dollar amount of the final executed contract across three years.
 To supply chain, contract value could mean the dollar amount of the final executed contract across the current fiscal year or through the product lifecycle, including any associated negotiated savings.
-But what does contract value mean to legal?
+But what does contract value mean to the legal team?

 One approach would be to prepare an ideal term sheet that outlines all the “must-have” and “nice-to-have” terms in a deal.
 This would, obviously, be specific to your industry and even your company.
 It can include provisions such as termination period, limitation of liability, auto-renew provision, annual pricing escalator, and insurance limits.
 Each of these terms could be assigned a certain value and if the reviewer is able to negotiate all these terms as defined in the term sheet into their contract, it receives a high score for “review value.”
 The ability to negotiate the ideal terms would then help scale the “contract value” KPI.
 This can be especially important for health plan or government contracts where negotiation ability may be limited or particularly skewed in favor of one party.